danielortmann/qbmqsp/README.md

 [^1]: Dong, Y., Meng, X., Whaley, K.B. and Lin, L., 2021.
 Efficient phase-factor evaluation in quantum signal processing.
 Physical Review A, 103(4), p.042419.

+[^2]: Childs, A. M. and Wiebe, N., 2012.
+Hamiltonian simulation using linear combinations of unitary operations.
+Quantum Information & Computation, 12(11-12), pp. 901–924.

-[^2]: Kieferova, M. and Wiebe, N., 2017.
+[^3]: Kieferova, M. and Wiebe, N., 2017.
 Tomography and generative training with quantum Boltzmann machines.
 Physical Review A, 96(6), p.062327.

-[^3]: Coopmans, L. and Benedetti, M., 2024.
-On the Sample Complexity of Quantum Boltzmann Machine Learning. arXiv:2306.14969 [quant-ph]
+[^4]: Coopmans, L. and Benedetti, M., 2024.
+On the Sample Complexity of Quantum Boltzmann Machine Learning. arXiv:2306.14969 [quant-ph].